-Cúbit [Qubit] A creature of inconceivable singularity appears in a cave in a frozen mountain range.
-Its discovery and the struggle to control it trigger a series of events linked to the survival of three species and the geopolitical fit of a world in crisis.
-In the midst of the chaos, between natural harmony and artificial intelligence, between new languages and languages in disuse, a father and a daughter search for a way to understand each other.
-There are not many novels about minerals.
-In current scientific, literary and journalistic stories, the human, the animal and -lately- the vegetable and the artificial are always preferred to tell the story of the world.
-This novel goes in another direction and sinks its feet in the ground.
-This story does not forget that otoliths are the mineral concretions present in the vestibular area of the ear that allow us to keep our balance and not fall: minerals stabilize us.
-Trace elements are indispensable for existence.
-Everything living is related to the soil and its nutrients.
-Cúbit is like carbon.
-It can take various forms, including mineral.
-It is protean and slippery, it flies over several literary genres without settling entirely in any of them, its essence is flux and impermanence, its fixity is elusive.
-Like the volcanic material, it slips ardently until it finds its form.
-It is not a normal or predictable novel.
-It is not a stable work, it changes when it is reread.
-Its structure is in the air.
+Peninsula Press Zuima French (OPTION) Manuscriptin Spanish.
+English sample To be published in March 2024 Cúbit [Cubit] A creature of unthinkable singularity appears in a cave in the frozen Andean mountain range.
+The controversial engineer and scientist, once a Chilean hero, Alcio B., is chosen by the authorities to command the expedition around its discovery.
+Alcio names it Cubit.
+But what really is Cubit?
+That it has appeared just now, is it really a random event?
+Cubit does not look like anything we know.
+Is it a living being, a form or an object?
+Does it come from here or from beyond?
+Is it real or artificial?
+From what it conveys at first glance, many call it "la niña", but it is far from it.
+Whatever it is, Cubit and Alcio must flee.
+Her knowledge is too valuable assets for Ibris, the humanoid leader of the IAR (real artificial intelligence).
+The struggle to control Cubit will trigger a series of events linked to the survival of three species and the geopolitical fit of a world in crisis, which will also cause, in the midst of the ecological maelstrom, another not minor conflict: who should tell this story and how.
+With Cúbit, Vicente Luis Mora succeeds again.
+Through a narrative with high doses of humor that is essentially both solid and fluid, full of sonorities and metalanguages, he confronts us with what we are and what we fear to be as a human species.
+Both Cúbit the creature and Cúbit the novel manage to take various forms.
+Elusive, they fly over the narrowness of natural classifications and literary genres without settling entirely into either.
+Like volcanic matter, Cúbit glides ardently, page by page, until it finds its form as a compelling work in which the most salient features of literary fiction converge.() () [Being science fiction, anthropological fiction, humanistic fiction, contemporary, utopian and dystopian fiction, mineralist fiction (if it was ever a genre), AI-generated fiction (if it can even be considered already as a genre), or whatever ridiculous category Amazon wants to tag this haunting novel into.]
 READ AN EXCERPT FROM Cúbit translated by Rahul Bery 10 (Alcio) On the first night, which we spent in an abandoned mountain refuge, I wondered whether to take the Ordeasoci or not; holding the pill in my hand, I saw the lights of a town, located on the side of a mountain several kilometres away, blink in the distance.
 The following morning, I woke up early and went over to the same window, shivering with cold, to discover what kind of weather we would face during our escape.
 The town I had glimpsed last night was no longer visible.
-I rubbed my eyes in case this was a secondary effect of the pill.
+I rubbed my eves in case this was a secondary effect of the pill.
 It wasn't.
 The town had disappeared.
 I mentioned it to the girl, who had just entered the shelter, preceded by her bird.
 She stood on tiptoes to look out and saw the new, immense mountain that had grown during the night.
 All she said was: 'They found me.'
-Made of the same materials that compose us, Cúbit proves that complex novels can also be acid, pentagonal, funny.
+Cúbit proves that complex novels can also be acid, pentagonal, funny.
 Mora's unique narrative is displayed in all its brilliance in this work and confirms him as one of the most admired authors in Spanish.